Free cookie consent management tool by TermsFeed The accept() method of SSLSocket in Python | Pythontic.com

 Return Value:

-A tuple containing an SSLSocket instance, which can be used to communicate with the client and the IP address of the client.
+A tuple containing an SSLSocket instance and the IP address of the client.
+The SSLSocket instance can be used to communicate with the client using TLS.

 Overview: